Meet the Woman who can Tell you Everything About Getting your Business into a Shopping Mall

 • Marketing costs – The shopping mall markets to attract feet to the mall not specifically to your store.

-• Monthly rent and electricity – Rent includes operational costs incurred by the mall such as security and cleaning which is allocated to tenants according to size of their operations.
+• Monthly rent and electricity – Rent includes operational costs incurred by the mall such as security and cleaning which are allocated to tenants according to the size of their operations.

 It is a rate per square metre.
 In most cases, the smaller the store, the larger the rate per square metre that is applicable to the store.
 Some commercial agreements may include turnover rent which is a percentage calculation of audited turnover due every quarter.

-Some landlords will also expect the applicant to have cash deposit available to secure the premises which they will hold until expiry or termination of the lease.
+Some landlords will also expect the applicant to have a cash deposit available to secure the premises which they will hold until the expiry or termination of the lease.

 Most importantly, landlords want to see what value the brand will add to their shopping centre and customers.